pgroonga/pgroonga.github.io/reference/pgroonga-versus-gist-and-gin.md

 PGroonga's main feature is fast full text search against all languages.
 But PGroonga also provides general propose index features for equality condition and comparison conditions.
 PGroonga provides more features rather than GiST and GIN.
 So you can use PGroonga as alternative of GiST and GIN.

-This document describes about different between PGroonga, GiST and GIN.
+This document describes about difference between PGroonga, GiST and GIN.

 ## Characteristics